bionetslab/scxmatch/README.md

 ![scXMatch](./logo.svg)

-**scXMatch** is a Python package that implements Rosenbaum's cross-match test using distance-based matching to assess statistical dependence between two groups of high-dimensional data.
+**scXMatch** (single-cell cross match) is a Python package that implements Rosenbaum's cross-match test using distance-based matching to assess statistical dependence between two groups of high-dimensional data.
 This is particularly useful in analyzing multivariate distributions in structured data, such as single-cell RNA-seq.

 This package provides a Python implementation inspired by the methodology described in [Rosenbaum (2005)](https://faculty.wharton.upenn.edu/wp-content/uploads/2012/04/Multivariate-distributions.pdf).